chanzuckerberg/cellxgene/docs/posts/prepare.md

 {'CD4 T cells': '#1f77b4', 'CD14+ Monocytes': '#ff7f0e', 'B cells': '#2ca02c', 'CD8 T cells': '#d62728', 'NK cells': '#9467bd', 'FCGR3A+ Monocytes': '#8c564b', 'Dendritic cells': '#e377c2', 'Megakaryocytes': '#bcbd22'}
 ```

-You can disable this feature using the `--disable-user-colors` flag for `cellxgene launch`. cellxgene will then chose colors from its standard color palettes.
+You can disable this feature using the `--disable-custom-colors` flag for `cellxgene launch`. cellxgene will then chose colors from its standard color palettes.

 # Using `cellxgene prepare`